Sjord/Sjord.github.io/_posts/2019-02-17-a-method-for-tls-on-iot-devices.md

 date: 2019-07-31
 ---

 Consider a device with a web interface in a home network.
 It has an RFC1918 address like 192.168.1.123.
-How can we connect to this device using HTTPS using a trusted certificate?
+How can we connect to this device using HTTPS with a trusted certificate?

 <!-- photo source: https://www.flickr.com/photos/usdagov/36372930581/ -->